caderek/polytopia-languages/README.md

 ## How to contribute?

-There are couple ways to contribute, you can make a pull request, open an issue to improve existing translation or, if you're not a programmer, you can sand me your translation via issue or private message on [Reddit](https://www.reddit.com/user/kap89).
+There are couple ways to contribute, you can make a pull request, open an issue to improve existing translation or, if you don't know how to use Github, you can sand me your translation via issue or private message on [Reddit](https://www.reddit.com/user/kap89).

-## Pull requests

-1. Fork the repo
+## Adding new translation

-2. Get the original language file from here: http://midjiwan.com/lang/en_US.json
+1. Get the original language file from here: http://midjiwan.com/lang/en_US.json

-3. Add your translation to the `translations` folder, named `<LANG_SHORTCUT>.json`.
+2. Add your translation to the `translations` folder, named `<LANG_SHORTCUT>.json` -> here's direct link to add a new file -> [ADD NEW TRANSLATION FILE](https://github.com/caderek/polytopia-languages/new/master/translations)

-4. Optionally you can add the `author` field to your JSON file.
+3. Optionally, you can add the `author` field to your JSON file.

+4. Make a pull request - if everything is ok it will be merged and automatically deployed on [polytopia.netlify.com](https://polytopia.netlify.com/).

+## Improving existing translation

+1. Open selected translation from the ones listed [here](https://github.com/caderek/polytopia-languages/tree/master/translations)

+2. Click `Edit this file` button (a en icon) and add your changes.

-5. Make a pull request - if everything is ok it will be merged and automatically deployed on [polytopia.netlify.com](https://polytopia.netlify.com/).
+3. Make a pull request - if everything is ok it will be merged and automatically deployed on [polytopia.netlify.com](https://polytopia.netlify.com/).

+## License

+Project is under open, non-restrictive [ISC license](LICENSE.md).